 The trick is to prepare some healthy lunches ahead of time for your week.
-It’s also important to create a mid-day meal that is full of nutrients, but also delicious (so that you don’t abandon it for a burrito instead).
+It is important to create a mid-day meal that is full of nutrients, but also delicious (so that you don't abandon it for a burrito instead).

 Last month we set you up in the morning with some fantastically easy breakfast ideas.
 Here are some of our favorite healthy lunches to line up and take with you this week!

 Chicken Taco Mason Jar Salad

 This is a great way to pack up healthy salads throughout your week.
 Putting the dressing at the bottom of the jar and lettuce at the top means nothing gets soggy - and there's no need for multiple containers!
 Mason jars can be packed full of any type of salad you like, just fill each jar with the dressing first, then tough vegetables or proteins (such as carrots, beets, chicken), then water-heavy vegetables and lettuces last (tomatoes, cucumbers, greens).
 Invert the jar over a plate to have all the ingredients come out in the right order.
 It's so easy, you'll wish you thought of it years ago!

 Lovely Leftover Lunches.

 Get a good set of compartmented lunch containers and when putting away dinner from the night before, portion out the leftovers for lunch the next day.
 This is good for separating vegetables or starches from meats or other proteins.
 Make a larger batch of brown rice the night before for this stir-fry recipe at dinnertime, then portion out the rice and leftovers in containers for lunches the rest of the week.